Not Accepting Guests

 becoming a good writer

 Do what you love.
 Personally, mine is adventuring about the globe and being with the people I love and staying in touch with the people who matter to me (even when they're not physically present), and enjoying present company.
-There are pros and cons to everything: remaining in your hometown your whole life, globe trotting, etc. I've gotten through some really difficult times in my life so far, and I've learned it's better to light a candle than curse the darkness.
-There are plenty of things I dislike, but I refuse to give it my time.
+I've gotten through some really difficult times in my life so far, and I've learned it's better to light a candle than curse the darkness.
+There are plenty of things I dislike, but I refuse to give them my time.

 Why I’m on Couchsurfing